Jediism: United Kingdom

 During the drafting of the UK Racial and Religious Hatred Act, an amendment was proposed that excluded Jedi Knights from any protection, along with Satanists and believers in animal sacrifice.
 The amendment was subsequently withdrawn, the proposer explaining that it was "a bit of a joke" to illustrate a point that defining religious belief in legislation is difficult.

-In 2007, 23-year-old Daniel Jones founded The Church of Jediism with his brother Barney, believing that the 2001 UK census recognised Jediism as a religion, and that there were "more Jedi than Scientologists in Britain".
+In 2007, 23-year-old Daniel Jones founded the Church of Jediism with his brother Barney, believing that the 2001 UK census recognised Jediism as a religion, and that there were "more Jedi than Scientologists in Britain".
 In 2009, Jones was removed from a Tesco supermarket in Bangor, North Wales, for refusing to remove his hood on a religious basis.
 The owner justified Jones's ejection by saying, "He hasn't been banned.
-Jedis are very welcome to shop in our stores although we would ask them to remove their hoods.
+Jedis [sic] are very welcome to shop in our stores although we would ask them to remove their hoods.
 Obi-Wan Kenobi, Yoda and Luke Skywalker all appeared hoodless without ever going over to the Dark Side and we are only aware of the Emperor as one who never removed his hood."

 In 2013, the Free Church of Scotland expressed concern that a proposed Marriage and Civil Partnership bill would "lead to Star Wars Jedi marrying couples".
-Patrick Day-Childs of The Church of Jediism, and Rev Michael Kitchen of Temple of the Jedi Order, both defended the right of Jedi to perform marriage ceremonies.
+Patrick Day-Childs of the Church of Jediism and Rev. Michael Kitchen of Temple of the Jedi Order both defended the right of Jedi to perform marriage ceremonies.

-In December 2016, the Charity Commission for England and Wales rejected an application to grant charitable organization status to The Temple of the Jedi Order, ruling that the group did not "promote moral or ethical improvement" for charity law purposes.
+In December 2016, the Charity Commission for England and Wales rejected an application to grant charitable organization status to the Temple of the Jedi Order, ruling that the group did not "promote moral or ethical improvement" for charity law purposes.

 Turkey

 In April 2015, the students of Dokuz Eylül University in Turkey started a petition on Change.org demanding a Jedi temple be built on the campus.
 The petition was in response to a previous petition which had demanded a mosque on the campus of Istanbul Technical University (İTÜ).
-The petition demanding the mosque reached 180,000 signatures, falling short of its 200,000 target, and invoked a response from Mehmet Karaca, the rector of Istanbul Technical University (İTÜ), promising "a landmark mosque".
+The petition demanding the mosque reached 180,000 signatures, falling short of its 200,000 target, and invoked a response from Mehmet Karaca, the rector of İTÜ, promising "a landmark mosque".
 Soon after, students from other universities started petitions demanding Jedi and Buddhist temples on their campuses.